Breast Augmentation Newport Beach

 The basics of breast augmentation:

-There are several different types of implants that can be used for breast augmentation.
+There are several different types of implants that can be used during our Orange County breast augmentation.
 These include saline implants as well as silicone implants.
 Silicone implants have become much more popular over the past 7 years with the FDA approval of silicone implants for all women 22 and older.
 There still are some women who undergo saline breast augmentation, however, silicone breast implants provide a much more natural feel to the breasts and may even give an improved more natural shape.

 Breast implants can be placed in different positions to achieve different types of results.
 Breast implants may be placed on top of the muscle (subglandular position) or they may also be placed under the muscle (submuscular or subpectoral position).
 There are also different ways of putting implants under the muscle as well.
 Some surgeons like to place the implant entirely under the pectoralis major muscle, whereas others may place it partially under the muscle in what is called a subpectoral or dual plane approach.
 I prefer a dual plane approach for most of my patients as I feel it provides a more natural looking, sloped breast appearance, and that is what my patients desire.